awsdocs/aws-elemental-mediapackage-user-guide/doc_source/endpoints-delete.md

 # Deleting an endpoint<a name="endpoints-delete"></a>

-Endpoints can serve content until they are deleted\.
+Endpoints can serve content until they're deleted\.
 Delete the endpoint if it should no longer respond to playback requests\.
 You must delete all endpoints from a channel before you can delete the channel\.

 **Warning**
 If you delete an endpoint, the playback URL stops working\.